Petro-Logistics/java-code-example/README.md

 Java APIClient
 --------------
-This project is a Java API client for communicating, retrieving and show data with [Petro Logistics API](https://secure.petro-logistics.com/client/api).
+This project is a Java API client for retrieving data with [Petro Logistics API](https://secure.petro-logistics.com/client/api).

-Javadoc and source JARs are available as well on this branch in **APIClient - bin** folder.

 Parameters